What To Wear When Kayaking And Canoeing – Summer & Winter Clothing Tips

 Study The Conditions

-It might be helpful to learn how to figure out what to wear based on the conditions.
-You will probably need a wetsuit or a drysuit if the combined temperature of the air and water is below 120 degrees Fahrenheit, and if the water is below 60 degrees you will likely need one regardless of the air temperature.
+It might be helpful to learn how to figure out what to wear kayaking based on the conditions.
+You will probably need a wetsuit or a drysuit if the combined air temperature and water temperature is below 120 degrees Fahrenheit, and if the water is below 60 degrees you will likely need one regardless of the air temperature.

 If you’re planning ocean paddling, the National Oceanic and Atmospheric Administration (NOAA) have real time data on the temperature of the coastal waters around the US, so you can check the water temperature before you head out to the water.